Moira Dingle: Storylines

 Moira and Cain get back together in early 2018.
 He catches an intruder in the house one day and apprehends him.
 Moira recognises him as her child previously known as Hannah.
 Matty had undergone gender transition in the time after he had left the village with Holly and has been living as a man.
 Moira is hurt and confused to learn about Matty's transition and further dismayed to learn that he only returned to find his birth certificate to have his details legally changed and was not intending to see her at all.
 She has trouble accepting Matty's gender identity, frequently referring to him as "Hannah" or "her".
 However, she convinces him to stay after he is mugged at the train station and hospitalised.
 Though concerned for him, she realises that he knows who he is and slowly comes to accept his identity.

 Moira has an affair with farmhand Nate Robinson (Jurell Carter).
 After Cain learns of the affair, he takes Moira and Nate out on a boat to confront them, where it emerges that Nate is his son.
 Cain moves out, taking their sons with him and starts divorce proceedings.
 Moira begins drinking to excess due to loneliness and she is hit by a car driven by Nate's mother Cara Robinson (Carryl Thomas).
 She temporarily leaves the village to recover.
 Months later, Moira goes into partnership with Rhona Goskirk (Zoe Henry) and she is targeted by DI Mark Malone (Mark Womack), after finding about his affair with Harriet Finch (Katherine Dow Blyton).
 She is struck by a car driven by Jamie Tate (Alexander Lincoln), who drives away from the scene.
 While she is recovering, she learns that Rhona has also gone into partnership with Nate.

+In May 2023, Moira plans to sell her farm due to financial difficulties.